BenchmarksStack Ranking

 Signature-Based Auth Flow

-2. Signature included in Authorization header
+2. Signature included in the Authorization header

-3. Server verifies using client's public key
+3. Server verifies using the client's registered public key

 // Client-side request signing